 Chocolate is very sensitive, and it's really easy to burn it or seize it.
 So here as some things you can do to melt your chocolate successfully.

-Place it in the microwave and heat it in 30 seconds intervals, stirring well in between.
-This way the chocolate that is attached to the edges of the bowl will get mixed with the chocolate in the center, distributing the heat more evenly and melting it uniformly, thus preventing it from burning.
+Place it in the microwave and heat it in 30-second intervals, stirring well in between.
+This way, the chocolate that is attached to the edges of the bowl will get mixed with the chocolate in the center, distributing the heat more evenly and melting it uniformly, thus preventing it from burning.

 How to save seized chocolate